protocolbuffers/protocolbuffers.github.io/content/editions/implementation.md

     delimited encoding
 *   `EnumDescriptor::is_closed` - Whether or not a field is closed

+{{% alert title="Note" color="note" %}} In
-**Note:** In most languages, the message encoding feature is still currently signaled by `TYPE_GROUP` and required fields still have `LABEL_REQUIRED` set.
+most languages, the message encoding feature is still currently signaled by `TYPE_GROUP` and required fields still have `LABEL_REQUIRED` set.
 This is not ideal, and was done to make downstream migrations easier.
-Eventually, these should be migrated to the appropriate helpers and `TYPE_MESSAGE/LABEL_OPTIONAL`.
+Eventually, these should be migrated to the appropriate helpers and `TYPE_MESSAGE/LABEL_OPTIONAL`.{{% /alert %}}

 Downstream users should migrate to these new helpers instead of using syntax directly.
 The following class of existing descriptor APIs should ideally be